-GGI does not admit master's students to the MS Plan II, but PhD students may complete the Plan II requirements to earn an MS degree either en route, or as a change in their degree objective.
+GGI does not admit M.S. students to the MS Plan II, but PhD students may complete the Plan II requirements to earn an MS degree either en route, or as a change in their degree objective.
 Students may take the comprehensive examination once they have advanced to candidacy.
-The comprehensive examination for the Masters Plan II degree in Immunology consists of two components: Preparation of a written scientific essay and an oral examination on materials covered in the curriculum (capstone requirements).
+The comprehensive examination for the M.S.
+Plan II degree in Immunology consists of two components: Preparation of a written scientific essay and an oral examination on materials covered in the curriculum (capstone requirements).
 The oral examination will usually be held during or after the Spring quarter of the year the student will graduate, but not before all core courses are taken successfully and the student is expected to fulfill all degree requirement in the ongoing quarter.
-The student in discussion with the major professor will select a topic in immunology that has to be approved by the Chair of the comprehensive examination committee.
-The student will write a 1,600 - 1,800 word manuscript plus references on that topic, in which s/he will critically evaluate the current stand of knowledge in the field.
+The student in discussion with the Major Professor will select a topic in immunology that has to be approved by the Chair of the comprehensive Examination Committee.
+The student will write a 1,600 - 1,800 word manuscript plus references on that topic, in which they will critically evaluate the current stand of knowledge in the field.
 The essay should follow the format and content of a viewpoint or critical review article, such as those found in the journal "Trends in Immunology".
-The major professor may guide the students in the writing.
-The manuscript must be submitted to all members of the thesis committee at least 14 days prior to the oral examination.
+The Major Professor may guide the students in the writing.
+The manuscript must be submitted to all members of the Examination Committee at least 14 days prior to the oral examination.

 The oral examination will be divided into two parts.
 The first part is a discussion on the content and style of the written component.
 The student will be questioned on background of the covered material and asked to articulate the major rationale and the ideas brought forward in that manuscript.
-In the second part each member of the comprehensive examination committee will question the student on depth and breadth of knowledge in Immunology as covered in the Immunology classes the student has taken.
-The results of all examinations must be reported to Graduate Studies using the Master's Report Form (http://www.gradstudies.ucdavis.edu/forms/).
+In the second part each member of the comprehensive Examination Committee will question the student on depth and breadth of knowledge in immunology as covered in the GGI classes the student has taken.
+The results of all examinations must be reported to Graduate Studies using the M.S.
+Report Form (https://grad.ucdavis.edu/forms).
 Students taking the exam must be registered or in current filing fee status at the time of the exam.

 The student may pass both parts of the examination or may "not pass" or "fail" the written and/or oral part of the examination.
 A student who fails all or parts of the exam is subject to disqualification from further graduate work in the program.
-Students who "pass" the oral but who receives a "not pass" on the written examination may be asked to provide a rewritten proposal to the members of the examination committee in a timeframe specified by the committee.
-Students who do not pass the oral examination part may retake the entire or parts of the exam, as specified by the examination committee.
-Retaking of all or components of the comprehensive examination must be agreed to by the Graduate Adviser and completed before the next Fall quarter.
-The comprehensive examination committee must pass a student by unanimous vote.
+Students who "pass" the oral but who receives a "not pass" on the written examination may be asked to provide a rewritten proposal to the members of the Examination Committee in a committee-specified timeframe.
+Students who do not pass the oral examination part may retake the entire or parts of the exam, as specified by the Examination Committee.
+Retaking of all or components of the comprehensive examination must be agreed to by the Graduate Adviser and completed before the end of the next quarter.
+The comprehensive Examination Committee must pass a student by unanimous vote.
 The examination may be repeated once.
 Failure to pass either the written and/or the oral exam in a second attempt will result in a recommendation to the Dean of Graduate Studies for disqualification of the student from the graduate program.